-Pulmonary hypertension develops in roughly 40 percent of the women and 14 percent of the men who inherit a BMPR2 variant.
-In contrast, the more aggressive BRCA1 and BRCA2 gene mutations cause breast cancer in nearly 70 percent of women who have the variant.
+Pulmonary hypertension develops in roughly 40% of the women and 14% of the men who inherit a BMPR2 variant.
+In contrast, the more aggressive BRCA1 and BRCA2 gene mutations cause breast cancer in nearly 70% of women who have the variant.

-If your family member learns that he or she has a BMPR2 variant, then you can decide whether or not to have genetic screening.
+If your family member learns that they have a BMPR2 variant, then you can decide whether or not to have genetic screening.

 Talking to a genetic counselor before genetic testing is the best way to sort things out.